 Be sure to evaluate the type of material used in the upper to determine if it is truly waterproof.
 Some products in this review claim their materials are waterproof when they are actually only snow-proof at best.
 Additionally, any product made from leather probably needs to be treated with a snow sealant at least twice per season to maintain protection.

 The Sorel Caribou features a removable liner and beefy insulation to keep your toes toasty in cold weather.
 The Caribou's overlays ensure that it is waterproof nearly all the way to the boot's collar, at about 10 inches.
-The Bogs Crandall II Tall Adjustable delivers 3mm of waterproof insulation with a shaft height of 13 inches.
-While the Crandall II was not a top scorer for this metric, it is a great option for those looking for a rainboot design that offers a bit of extra insulation.

 The UGG Adirondack III is another all-around excellent winter boot made entirely from leather and rubber and offers amazing protection from both water and snow.
 It protects the feet from up to 9 inches of snow and checks all the boxes regarding weatherproofing, comfort, and traction.
 If your winters are cold and wet, we highly recommend the nylon-based Columbia Minx Shorty III or the Kamik Momentum 3.
 Each boot has a low to mid-calf collar height with a high-performance DWR finish to wick away snow and water.
-They also have reliable tread that allows each boot to take on a variety of terrain and snow conditions.

 Not everyone wants half of their calves wrapped in a burly winter boot every time it snows.
-If you're looking for a casual-looking skate-style model, the Vans Standard Mid Snow MTE kept our feet perfectly dry and warm in near-freezing water at a depth of five inches.
-These boots might not be cut out for full-blown blizzards, but they're more than sufficient for smaller snowstorms, and won't leave you looking like you're dressed for an Arctic expedition when the snow has melted by the end of your workday.
+If you're looking for a casual-looking skate-style model, the Vans Standard Mid Snow MTE kept our feet perfectly dry and warm in near-freezing water at a depth of 6 inches.
+These boots might not be cut out for full-blown blizzards, but they're more than sufficient for smaller snowstorms and won't leave you looking like you're dressed for an Arctic expedition when the snow has melted by the end of your workday.

 Comfort and Fit

 The Danner Inquire Mid is a modest and versatile option that offers a comfortable and snug fit right out of the box.
-The Inquire Mid could serve as an everyday work shoe or a simplistic low-top hiking boot.
+The Inquire Mid could be an everyday work shoe or a simplistic low-top hiking boot.
 While it provides less coverage and traction than other models, it is a stand-out in all-around style, comfort, and fit.
-The UGG Adirondack III is built with super soft wool insulation in the liner and is also incredibly comfortable.
-However, while the wool is super soft and plush, the footbed doesn't offer as much support as the Inquire Mid.
+The Baffin Escalate offers lightweight flexibility that resembles a tall winter slipper, supported by a soft fleece lining.
+While it's not the best for stability and support, it nails the comfort category.

-Regarding weight, the Baffin Escalate and Columbia Minx Shorty III stood out as the lightest boots in our lineup, all of which weigh well under 1.5 lbs for a pair.
-This can be an important aspect of comfort if you work on your feet for many hours at a time, if you travel, or if you plan to hike great lengths.
+Weight was also a bigger factor than we anticipated in our testing process.
+Some boots weigh significantly more than others, which became evident when hiking or wearing boots during 8-hour work shifts.
+The Baffin Escalate and Columbia Minx Shorty III stood out as the lightest boots in our lineup, weighing well under 2 lbs for a pair.
+This can be an important aspect of comfort if you work on your feet for many hours at a time, travel, or plan to hike long distances.

 Traction

 Rubber compounds are a huge part of the traction and functionality equation.
 Over centuries, engineers have fine-tuned rubber compounds to optimize grip, durability, and performance at different temperatures.
-Like most of the earth's compounds, rubber acts differently under varying temperatures and climates.
+Like most earth's compounds, rubber acts differently under varying temperatures and climates.
 While Vibram's Arctic Grip may be great in sub-zero temperatures, it may not act the same in milder spring temperatures.
 We did our best to test each boot and determine its best arena for use.

 The Sorel Caribou and Muck Boot Arctic Ice Tall have some of the deepest lugs in the group.
 The UGG Adirondack II and Danner Inquire Mid have shallower lugs, but they provide great traction on snowy hikes.